-As told by the Locked-Up/Banged-Up Abroad episode "Raving Arizona," Shaun Attwood used a tiny pencil sharpened on a cell door, to write the first prison blog, Jon’s Jail Journal.
+As told in the Locked-Up/Banged-Up Abroad episode "Raving Arizona," I used a tiny pencil sharpened on a cell door to write the first prison blog, Jon’s Jail Journal.
 My writing, smuggled out of the jail with the highest rate of death in America run by Sheriff Joe Arpaio, turned the international media spotlight on the conditions.

-Shaun had only read finance books prior to his arrest.
+I had only read finance books prior to my arrest.
 While incarcerated, I submerged myself in literature – reading over 1000 books, including many classics.
 By studying original texts in psychology and philosophy, I sought to better understand myself and my past behaviour.